bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/Rank_2nKOcVn1PD5Arvkf8nGOWd/Documentation.md

-Tthe rank of GeologicUnit (as defined by ISC. e.g., group, formation, member).
+>NOTE Definition according to ISC: The rank of GeologicUnit e.g., group, formation, member.